maxitg/SetReplace/README.md

 <img src="READMEImages/SeparationComparison.png" width="512">

-Note that in some cases "spacelike" separation refers to the possibility that both such edges can simultaneously exist in a singleway system, it is not always the case.
-For example, in a match-all system two edges (`{4, 5}` and `{5, 6}`) can be spacelike-separated even though they causally depend on a pair of branchlike separated edges:
+One might be tempted to assume that spacelike separated expressions can always be 'assembled' to produce a possible history for a singleway system.
+For match-all evolution, however, this is not the case.
+Match-all rules can match two branchlike separated expressions, something that is never possible for singleway systems.
+If such events produce spacelike separated results, then we will obtain spacelike separated expressions that can be assembled into global states which *do not* correspond to any singleway evolution state.
+See expressions `{4, 5}` and `{5, 6}` in the following picture:

 ```wl
 In[] := WolframModel[<|